mvcds/my-library/books/never-split-the-difference/6 - Bend their reality/5 - How deadlines affect a negotiaion.md

-Even though they are often arbitrary and hardly have "deadly" consequences, deadlines trick us to get the deal [[time|fast]] at expense of its quality.
+Even though they are often arbitrary and hardly have "deadly" consequences, [[4 - Time is the most crucial thing in a negotiaion|deadlines]] trick us to get the deal [[time|fast]] at expense of its quality.

 They case pressure and anxieties due to its possible consequences: we can [[Loss Aversion|lose]] something in the future.